Mobile SDK

 iOS Payment methods

-The availableInstruments array provided in the paymentSessionFetched(_:) delegate method is an array of SwedbankPaySDK.AvailableInstrument with information of payment methods that can be used for native payments.
+The availableInstruments array provided in the paymentSessionFetched(_:) delegate method is an array of SwedbankPaySDK.AvailableInstrument with information of payment methods that can be used for payments.
 These instrument object also contain saved payment method data.
 This could be saved credit cards or known MSISDN for the user.

 Swish